They are coming and their goal is to invade and destroy every single blade of grass growing on your precious garden!

 So who are chinch bugs anyway?

 Well, for starters, they’re tiny and terrible!
-Chinch bugs, like many other bugs, are little bullies that although fit easily in the palm of your hands, can feast on your turf and ruin all your hard work in no time.
+Chinch bugs, like many other bugs, are little bullies that, although fit easily in the palm of your hands, can feast on your turf and ruin all your, or your local Brandon lawn service company’s, hard work.
 They’re strategists and are born to devour everything that is grass-like.
 Left to their own devices, these pesky little assassin-bugs can easily wipe out an army of luscious green turf in no time.

 Well, is there a way out- a respite from the horrors that threaten to unfold?

 From emergency call-outs to monitoring and prevention; from screening to advanced heat treatments, we take pride in saying that we have it all covered.
 We’ve been training for battle for years and know the killer-bugs like no one else.
 We are your best chance of annihilating the creatures once and for all.